Resident Assistant Job Description

 - Support RHA and other campus offices and appropriate student organizations.

-- Complete a program report within 48 hours after the program.
+- Complete a program report.

 III.
 Policy Enforcement